Extracellular matrix

 The animal extracellular matrix includes the interstitial matrix and the basement membrane.
 Interstitial matrix is present between various animal cells (i.e., in the intercellular spaces).
 Gels of polysaccharides and fibrous proteins fill the interstitial space and act as a compression buffer against the stress placed on the ECM.
 Basement membranes are sheet-like depositions of ECM on which various epithelial cells rest.
 Each type of connective tissue in animals has a type of ECM: collagen fibers and bone mineral comprise the ECM of bone tissue; reticular fibers and ground substance comprise the ECM of loose connective tissue; and blood plasma is the ECM of blood.

 The plant ECM includes cell wall components, like cellulose, in addition to more complex signaling molecules.
-Some single-celled organisms adopt multicellular biofilms in which the cells are embedded in an ECM composed primarily of extracellular polymeric substances (EPS).
+Some microorganisms adopt multicellular biofilms in which the cells are embedded in an ECM composed primarily of extracellular polymeric substances (EPS).

 Structure

 Components of the ECM are produced intracellularly by resident cells and secreted into the ECM via exocytosis.
 Once secreted, they then aggregate with the existing matrix.
 The ECM is composed of an interlocking mesh of fibrous proteins and glycosaminoglycans (GAGs).